MarioMoura/Crash/README.md

 ```
 man 2 <syscall>
 ```
-shall give you a very good description (for the most part) of the syscall, and some include a C code exemple too.
+shall give you a very good description (for the most part) of the syscall, and sometimes include a C code exemple too.

-# Installation
+# Compilation

 It will work on unix systems, you can use the Makefile: